 Ask at your local community group for more details or visit our good friends at Volunteer Now who have volunteer sections throughout Northern Ireland.
 They are friendly and will accommodate your needs as a volunteer.

-Age NI, who have helped guide the Rights 4 Seniors' project from the beginning, also offer a host of volunteering opportunities regardless of your background or skill-sets.
+Age NI, who have helped guide the Rights 4 Seniors project from the beginning, also offer a host of volunteering opportunities regardless of your background or skill-sets.

-Otherwise, if you would like to show older people the wonders of the worldwide web, we have an exciting project called Supporting Active Engagement which is run with the great support of volunteeers across Northern Ireland.
+Otherwise, if you would like to show older people the wonders of the worldwide web, we have an exciting project called Supporting Active Engagement which is run with the great support of volunteers across Northern Ireland.

 Do it online

-Check out Volunteer Now's online Volunteering Search.
+Check out Volunteer Now's Online Volunteering Search.
 It allows you to see what volunteering opportunities are available close to your home.